Lion Air Crash Investigation Reveals Doomed Jet Was Not Airworthy Prior To Final Flight

 Meanwhile, Utomo pointed out that there were multiple problems, including the “severe” issue of stall warnings occurring in tandem on the Bali-Jakarta flight, which allowed investigators to conclude that the aircraft should not have continued on its final journey.

-On the flight the “stick shaker” vibrated throughout the entire flight, leaving the pilots fighting to keep the aircraft stable.
+En route, the “stick shaker” vibrated throughout the entire flight, leaving the pilots fighting to keep the aircraft stable.
 An anti-stall system also kept pushing the plane’s nose down.
 The previous flight’s pilots suffered through their travels with a similar problem, but they were able to shut the system down and continue the flight manually.

 “The flight from Denpasar to Jakarta experienced stick shaker activation during the takeoff rotation and remained active throughout the flight,” the committee said after the investigation.
 “This condition is considered un-airworthy and the flight should have been discontinued.”

-The aircraft was inspected after the Denpasar flight after the pilots reported their problems, and the engineers cleared the aircraft to continue on the next ill-fated flight.
+The aircraft was inspected after the Denpasar flight following the pilots having reported their problems, and the engineers cleared the aircraft to continue on the next ill-fated flight.